Railk/T3S/README.md

 ##### Without Git :
 1. Choose ST2 Branch
-2. Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named Typescript.
+2. Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named <code>T3S</code>.

 ##### With Git :
 1. Clone the repository in your Sublime Text "Packages" directory.